-Many of us know we are ready for a change and staying in the same career track with an increased title and compensation just won’t do it.
-If you are dedicated to your career track and want advice on how to advance, topic for a future blog.
-This blog is written for you, the professional that knows you want to pivot but aren’t sure how to get “there” quickly and with no anxiety.
+Many of us know we are ready for a change, and staying in the same career track with an increased title and compensation just won’t do it.
+If you are dedicated to your career track and want advice on how to advance, then that is a topic for a future blog.
+This blog is written for the professional who knows they want to pivot but isn’t sure how to get “there” quickly and without anxiety.

 - Network to prove you really are qualified and learn how your job differs from your pivot